dtcenter/MET/docs/Users_Guide/tc-diag.rst

   vortex_removel = FALSE;

-These **vortex_removal** flag entry is a boolean specifying whether or not vortex removal logic should be applied.
+The **vortex_removal** flag entry is a boolean specifying whether or not vortex removal logic should be applied.

 .. note:: As of MET version 11.1.0, vortex removal logic is not yet supported.